bryanbcook/deploymentqueuing-extension/docs/Installation.md

 1. Install the [Azure DevOps Extensions Tasks][extensions-task] and follow their "How to use" instructions on how to setup a PAT token that can communicate with the marketplace.

-1. Create a "Visual Studio Marketplace" extension that uses the PAT token
+1. In your Azure DevOps Project, create a "Visual Studio Marketplace" Service-Connection that uses the PAT token

 1. Create a variable group `pipeline-extension-settings` and add the following: